natalyapeixoto/javascript-concepts/README.md

     return a + b
 } // this does not

-// implicity return is just a sintax sugar for simplicity.
+// implicity return is just a sintax sugar.
 ~~~

-- Arrow functions have a lexical return
+- Arrow functions have a lexical scope
 - Arrow functions are sintax sugar for function expressions
 - Arrow functions are a ES6 feature
 - Arrow function do not hoist